kos-lang/kos/doc/proposals.md

     - Write test to use constructors with map function.
     - Determine interaction with generators and iterators.

-* Class improvements

-    - Add class inheritance.
-    - ?
-Add 'static' functions in classes.
+* Add 'static' functions in classes.
-    - ?
-Add 'super'.

 * Invocation with explicit argument names, e.g.: